Parent Handbook

 Visitors are defined as anyone who has not completed all the paperwork necessary to be a volunteer.
 Visitors should only interact with children who are not their own when Sanislo staff are present.
 Visitors in the school on a regular basis will be asked to complete all the volunteer paperwork so that a background check is completed.

 Parents are always welcome to visit their child’s room.
 However, prior arrangements need to be made with the teacher.
-All visitors must sign in at the office and wear a visitor’s badge while in the building.
+All visitors must sign in at the office.
 Teachers or Principal must approve the presence of any visitor (other than a parent) at least 24 hours prior to the visit and have the right to decline to accept any unannounced visitor other than a parent.

 All adult visitors are required to use the adult bathrooms located at the end of the hallway the past front office.
 No adult visitors are allowed to enter the student restrooms.
 Visitors with younger children should use the adult restrooms.